About Strange Fire

 Jess T. Dugan

 Jess T. Dugan is an artist whose work explores issues of gender, sexuality, identity, and community.
-She has been photographing within LGBTQ communities for the past decade and is deeply committed to the transformative power of photographic portraiture.
+Dugan holds an MFA in Photography from Columbia College Chicago, a Master of Liberal Arts in Museum Studies from Harvard University, and a BFA in Photography from the Massachusetts College of Art and Design.
 Her work is regularly exhibited internationally and is in the permanent collections of several major museums.

-Her first monograph, Every breath we drew, was published in September 2015 by Daylight Books and coincided with a solo museum exhibition at the Cornell Fine Arts Museum at Rollins College in Winter Park, Florida.
-She is the recipient of a 2015 Pollock-Krasner Foundation Grant.
+Her monograph Every Breath We Drew was published in 2015 by Daylight Books and coincided with a solo museum exhibition at the Cornell Fine Arts Museum at Rollins College in Winter Park, FL.
+She is the recipient of a 2015 Pollock-Krasner Foundation Grant and was selected by the White House as a 2015 Champion of Change.

 Jess is represented by the Catherine Edelman Gallery in Chicago, IL.

 Rafael Soldi is a Peruvian-born, Seattle-based photographer and curator.
 He holds a BFA in Photography & Curatorial Studies from the Maryland Institute College of Art.
 He has exhibited internationally at the Frye Art Museum, American University Museum, Griffin Museum of Photography, Greg Kucera Gallery, Connersmith, PCNW, and Vertice Galeria, among others.
 He is a Magenta Foundation Flash Forward Award Winner, and recipient of Puffin Foundation grant (2014), GAP Grant (2016), smART Ventures grant (2016), and 4Culture Artist Projects grant (2017).
 His work is in the permanent collections of the Tacoma Art Museum, Frye Art Museum, and the King County Public Art Collection.
 He has been published in PDN, Dwell, Hello Mr, and Metropolis, among others.
 Rafael curated Here and Now: Queer Geographies in Contemporary Photography at the Silver Eye Center for Photography in Pittsburgh and Stonewall National Museum and Archives.